mrjex/Product-Demand-Prediction/README.md

 ---

-*Developed with ❤️ using Python and machine learning techniques*
+*Developed by Joel Mattsson using Python and machine learning techniques*